What order should we read it in? How do we get the most out of it?

-It might sound obvious, but one option is to start at the beginning, in Genesis, and read it from front to back.
+One option is to start at the beginning, in Genesis, and read it from front to back.
 One benefit of this is seeing the full arc of the Bible story unfold in front of you.

-For first time readers, a popular option is to start with the Gospels and more specifically the Gospel of Mark.
-The shortest of the four Gospels, it’s also thought to be the earliest account to be written.
-As such there’s a helpful urgency to the way it tells the story of Jesus’ life, death and resurrection.
+For first-time readers, a popular option is to start with the Gospels, and more specifically, the Gospel of Mark.
+The shortest of the four gospels, it’s also thought to be the earliest account to be written.
+As such, there’s a helpful urgency to the way it tells the story of Jesus’ life, death, and resurrection.